mtkwebdev/MK_TEST_Alum_inati_/README.md

 * `More information found at https://v2.vuejs.org/v2/api/?redirect=true#Options-Data`
 - I did not upgrade Vue 2 to Vue 3, because this was not requested in the spec, and in a working envrionment, this may disrupt other users and or production code.

-## To Do following optimisations:
+## Optimisations:
 #### App.vue
 1. Set Min = 0 and Max = 100 ranges for the number input tag.
+The Spec mentions that only 1 to 100 should appear on the screen as a user input.
 2. Set v-model to v-model.number in the input tag, so that the result is returned as typeof(Number) === true.
-2. Set up a computed method to listen, update, and return the "limit" change from 100 when modified by user.
+3. Set up a computed method to listen, update, and return the "limit" change from 100 when modified by user.
-3. Passed "number" prop to the "Numbers" component, passing through the value returned from the getLimit computed method I created.
+4. Passed "number" prop to the "Numbers" component, passing through the value returned from the getLimit computed method I created.

+*3. & 4.* Set up a computed method to pass reactive data from parent to child, this is less expensive on Vue engine than using a watch option to listen to parent!
+* `Please see https://v2.vuejs.org/v2/guide/computed.html?redirect=true for more information.`

 #### Numbers.vue
-1. Renamed "n()" in the methods option, and also changed "v-for="number in n()"" to  "v-for="number in listOfNumbers()"".
+1. Renamed "n()" in the methods option, and also changed "v-for="number in n()"" to  "v-for="number in listOfNumbers()"". "n()" is not a maintainable or descriptive name for any function / method.
+I changed it so its more descriptive and maintainable.
 2. Created a props option, and validated the prop type, expecting the prop to return type Number
  \ `https://v2.vuejs.org/v2/api/?redirect=true#props`
  \
 3. Deleted watch option from script, since we are reciving the "number" prop that automatically returns the input value from the parent component.
 4. In the listOfNumbers method, I changed i = 0 to ...... i = 1, since the numbers should start at 1, and not 0.
 5. I also changed "i < this.limit" to ...... "i < (this.$props.number + 1)" so that we get a list of 1-100 rather than 0-99.

-## Why (matched with To do Index):

-#### App.vue

-1. Spec mentions that only 1 to 100 should appear on the screen as a user input.

-2. Set v-model to v-model.number in the input tag, so that the result is returned as typeof(Number) === true.

-*3. & 4.* Set up a computed method to pass reactive data from parent to child, this is less expensive on Vue engine than using a watch option to listen to parent!
-* `Please see https://v2.vuejs.org/v2/guide/computed.html?redirect=true for more information.`

-#### Numbers.vue
- 1. "n()" is not a maintainable or descriptive name for any function / method.
-I changed it so its more descriptive and maintainable.
- 2. self explanintory.
- 3. self explanintory.
- 4. self explanintory.
- 5. self explanintory.
+6. Renamed "n()" to "listOfRandomisedNumbers()" since function needed to return random numbers.
+7. "listOfRandomisedNumbers()" did not have an efficient Math.Random function, as it had a bias of only 0.5.
+I implemented a randomise for loop Algorithm known as the "Fisher–Yates shuffle".
+8. Renamed "hov" method to "highlight" so its more descriptive to what the function does.

+* `Reference: Fisher–Yates shuffle www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/`